jason-j-MSFT/lab/README.md

 * dig

-Create and maintain DNS zones
+## Create and maintain DNS zones
-Create a zone file for a forward or reverse zone and hints for root level servers.
-This objective includes setting appropriate values for records, adding hosts in zones and adding zones to the DNS.
-A candidate should also be able to delegate zones to another DNS server.
+### Create a zone file for a forward or reverse zone and hints for root level servers.
+Setting appropriate values for records, adding hosts in zones and adding zones to the DNS.
+Delegate zones to another DNS server.

-Key Knowledge Areas:
+**Key Knowledge Areas:**

 BIND 9 configuration files, terms and utilities Utilities to request information from the DNS server